bertofurth/Seagate-Central-Tips/Reset-SU-Root-Password.md

-# Set the SU / Root Password on a Seagate Central
+# Reset the SU / Root Password on a Seagate Central

 # WARNING : UNFINISHED!
 UNTESTED!